WLZW: History

-Lite 98.7

 Lite 98.7's call letters WLZW and format are reflected in its first slogan "Lite and Easy Favorites".
 In its early years, Lite 98.7 competed with rival AC station and market leader KG 104 WKGW (now sister station WFRG).
 WLZW quickly toppled WKGW from its position, and by 1993 WKGW had flipped to classic rock as WKFM, formerly in Syracuse, taking over the 104.3 frequency.

 WLZW was then the only AC station in the Utica-Rome market until the spring of 1994 when WUUU (later WRNY & WUCL, now Air 1 affiliate WAWR) switched frequencies from 93.5FM to 102.5FM with WKDY (later WSKS & WRBY, now WUMX) the previous year, flipped format from oldies to adult contemporary to become "Warm 93.5".
 While WUUU/WRFM was a softer AC station, WLZW was a bit more upbeat.
 After over 8 years of competition between the two stations, WRFM flipped format and call sign on December 26, 2002, becoming oldies station WUCL (identified as Kool 93.5) again leaving Lite 98.7 as the only AC station in the market.

 This lasted over a year until WRBY flipped to hot AC and call sign to WUMX, identifying as Mix 102.5.
 In order to compete with WUMX's popular "Christmix 102.5" holiday programming, WLZW began switching to a Christmas Music format in 2009.
 Traditionally, WLZW switches on or around Thanksgiving Day and continues with holiday music until Christmas Day.
 In 2015, WUMX tweaked its format to Hot AC and dropped holiday music programming.
 That left WLZW as the only station in Utica-Rome to broadcast only Christmas music through much of November and December.